10 Ways to Celebrate the Summer Solstice

 3. Honour our Indigenous Peoples

 The day of the Summer Solstice also marks Indigenous Peoples Day.
-In honour of this day, Indigenous Tourism BC is sending their new Ambassadors on the road to visit and share stories told by Indigenous tourism hosts in British Columbia.
-Be sure to follow them as they teach, learn, listen, talk, travel, and visit our province.
 We also encourage you to seek firsthand experiences and education in your area about living Indigenous cultures and realities so that you are inspired to learn more.

 4. Golf the Day Away